fcdimitr/CompressedSparseBlocks.jl/README.md

 ## Installation

 The package can be added using the Julia package manager.
-From the Julia REPL, type ] to enter the Pkg REPL mode and run
+From the Julia REPL, type ] to enter the Pkg REPL mode and execute the following command

 ``` julia
 pkg> add CompressedSparseBlocks